 A. Enrollment Requirements: The Syracuse University research project must be completed under the direction of faculty at the University or other recognized institution or research laboratory while enrolled at Syracuse University.
 If an enrolled student submits documents from a research opportunity not affiliated with Syracuse University and under the direction of a non-Syracuse University researcher, the student is required to have letters of support from both their research lead and University faculty member.
 Students enrolled at other institutions but have worked on a research problem at Syracuse University with a Syracuse University advisor are eligible only if they are currently (academic year of the prize announcement) considered an SU student and carrying at least one credit.
 Students who have graduated in the academic year (ex: December) or in a prior year are not eligible.

-Students wishing to compete for the Slepecky Prize are required to submit documentary evidence of their research as undergraduates.
+B. Document Requirements: Students wishing to compete for the Slepecky Prize are required to submit documentary evidence of their research as undergraduates.
 The undergraduate research must be conducted prior to the prize submission date.
 This can take the form of:

 - A student who did not win previously can resubmit materials from the prior competition year for review.

-Submissions should be a single electronic document for easier distribution to the review committee.
-In addition to the research documents to be reviewed, it should include a cover letter from the student and resume.
-The cover letter must include full contact information, a little about the student and her research and an outline the major topic of her research summarizing the findings and why it is important.
+D. Student’s submittal packet should be a single pdf document for easier distribution to the review committee.
+In addition to the research documents to be reviewed, it should include the required coversheet (email email@example.com for coversheet form), a cover letter from the student and brief resume.
+The cover letter must include full contact information, a little about the student, the research overview, an outline of the particular aspects of the research being presented, summary of the findings and a rational for why it is important.
 It should also include where the research was presented or published.